 This page includes information about current vacancies in the Office of the Postsecondary Commissioner and on searches being run by the Council on Postsecondary Education.
 The Office of the Postsecondary Commissioner is an AA/EEOD employer and values diversity.
 Salary ranges can be found on the OPC non-union, non-classified pay plan.

-Information on vacancies at the public institutions can be found on their employment websites:
+Information on vacancies at the public institutions of higher education can be found on their employment websites:

 OFFICE OF THE POSTSECONDARY COMMISSIONER